ResearAI/DeepScientist-CLI/README.md

 - Only active tasks (queued, started, running, paused) will be stopped
 - The backend will send confirmation via WebSocket events
 - Tasks are marked as 'terminated' in the database
-- Use `ds-cli list` to view all your tasks and their IDs
+- Use `list` to view all your tasks and their IDs

 ## Getting Help